My Favorite Protein Green Smoothie

 Can I Make This Recipe Nut-Free?

 Use sunflower seed butter instead of almond butter to make this recipe nut-free.
+You can also omit the nut or seed butter if preferred.

 Can I Make This Recipe Gluten-Free?